 Jun 30, 2013 Designing a cleaner future Bicyclean, a 2012 thesis project that helps recycle e-waste in developing nations, wins silver at Acer Incredible Green Contest Environment

-May 7, 2013 Designs on the mind Part classroom, part carnival, Design & Project Fair showcases the diversity of creative work at SEAS Environment, Electrical Engineering, Computer Science, Bioengineering, Applied Physics, Applied Mathematics
+May 7, 2013 Designs on the mind Part classroom, part carnival, Design & Project Fair showcases the diversity of creative work at SEAS Environment, Electrical & Computer Engineering, Computer Science, Bioengineering, Applied Physics, Applied Mathematics

 Feb 12, 2013 HIPPO global-scale air chemistry dataset now available Open-access data from 64 research flights offers insight into the global carbon cycle and aerosols for climate modeling Environment, Climate